U.S. Fed raises rates for second time since Great Recession

 MARKET REACTION:

-RATE FUTURES: December 2017 Fed fund futures FFZ7 fall 10 basis points to the lowest since January
+RATE FUTURES: December 2017 Fed fund futures fall 10 basis points to the lowest since January

-FOREX: The dollar index .DXY rises to near the highest in 13 years, led by gains against the euro EUR= and Japanese yen JPY=
+FOREX: The dollar index rises to near the highest in 13 years, led by gains against the euro and Japanese yen

 (Americas Economics and Markets Desk; +1-646 223-6300)